 Recommendation: We realize that the size of the City and its administration staff prohibit a complete and proper segregation of duties within its accounting functions.
-However, particularly as the City continues to adjust for recent changes in personnel, the City should ensure that the duties of city personnel are adequately segregated.
+However, particularly as the City continues to adjust for recent and upcoming changes in personnel, the City should ensure that the duties of city personnel are adequately segregated.
 Furthermore, city personnel with cash receipting duties should typically not have significant recording duties.
-The City should consider establishing additional mitigating controls such as independent reviews of bank reconciliations, non-routine journal entries and bad debt adjustments.
+The City should consider decreasing the number of personnel who can perform certain duties (e.g. receipt/handle cash, record transactions in the system, prepare or review bank reconciliations).
+The City should consider establishing additional mitigating controls such as independent reviews of non-routine journal entries and bad debt adjustments.